goodguyry/AriaComponents/src/Disclosure/README.md

 ## Additional Information

-The `loadOpen` option is removed, in part because it's possible to achieve the same result without the option: Add `aria-expanded="true"` to the controling element and `aria-hidden="false"` to the target element and the attribute will treat it as expanded by default.
+Previously, there existsed a `loadOpen` option for initializing a Disclosure in the expanded state.
+To achieve the same result: Add `aria-expanded="true"` to the controling element and `aria-hidden="false"` to the target element.

 ## References